Key events since George Floyd’s arrest and death

 June 9 — Floyd is buried in Houston.

-June 10 — Floyd’s brother Philonise Floyd testifies before the House Judiciary Committee for changes in holding police officers accountable.
+June 10 — Floyd’s brother, Philonise Floyd, testifies before the House Judiciary Committee for changes in holding police officers accountable.
 Minneapolis Police Chief Medaria Arradondo says he will withdraw from contracts with the police union.
 Walz calls a legislative special session to address police reform issues.

-June 14 — First resignations of police officers over Floyd’s death and the city’s response to protests become publicly known.
+June 14 — The first resignations of police officers over Floyd’s death and the city’s response to protests become publicly known.

 June 15 — Democrats who control the Minnesota House announce a $300 million economic aid proposal for businesses that were damaged or destroyed during the civil unrest.